 Don’t get me wrong- tips are nice.
 It’s great that you appreciate the awesome service!
 Leaving 15% to 20% based on the original price of the service is customary at most spas.

-- Instead of spending money on tipping each time, I would rather you came back more often.
+- When you come back.
 Regular massage benefits you more than waiting until the pain or stress is unbearable and then getting one massage.
 But that’s another blog post.

-Let me know if anything else is causing you to be nervous about your massage.
+Let us know if anything else is causing you to be nervous about your massage.
 It’s your time to let go.

 Ready to schedule a massage?
 Book Now

 Want to get a massage, but nervous about what to expect?
 I’ve been there.
 I had been wanting to get a massage for several years before I actually got one for just this reason.
 So here’s a few things to expect, and if you have any other questions, just ask me.
 Trust me, there are no silly questions.